phillycommunitywireless/docs/docs/device-configs/configure-ap-mesh.md

 1. While connected to the device via SSH, type `upgrade https://dl.ui.com/unifi/firmware/U7PG2/4.3.20.11298/BZ.qca956x.v4.3.20.11298.200704.1347.bin`
 2. You will be disconnected from the device.
 Wait until it reboots and the light is solid white (you can `ping` the IP address to test if it's up, or just try SSHing), then SSH back in.
+3. If it hangs, try canceling out and re-running the command
+4. You can verify the firmware upgrade by looking at the header to your command line input, which provides the firmware version like "UBNT-BZ.v4.3.20#".

 ### Adopt AP Mesh Unit